 They look different enough to not be a copy but use a lot of the same code base.
 Visitors of two or more of my websites will immediately recognize they are based on the same design.

-The photo blog uses more of a design with photos as a central object, with a prominent huge photo on the homepage and each individual page.
+The photo blog uses more of a design with photos as a central object, with a prominent giant photo on the homepage and each page.

 I used a bluish accent color to symbolize the water of Hamburg.

 Mid-January 2022 I started working on my bigger project: The relaunch of my oldest and most-visited website: kogakure.

 The previous design was ugly.
 I had a chess pattern design in the background and weird, illogical shadows pointing in different directions.
 The homepage featured my e-book and links to different sections that never changed (due to the limitations of a static website).

 I looked at the structure of my website and had to admit to myself that it was never a website, but an online book.
 This was the basic idea for the new design.
 I used the “index” page of the homepage as a book index, listing all chapters and sections.